Posted on October 21, 2011 in Psychology

 I asked Dr. Jason Powers, our Chief Medical Officer to help me write on this topic and here is what we came up with:

 There are actually two types of sobriety: physical and emotional.
 Physical sobriety is the easy part.
 Anyone can quit a thousand times, but only the fortunate can stay quit.
 Emotional sobriety is not automatically rendered with physical sobriety.
 Emotional sobriety can be defined as resiliency, wisdom and balance.
-It is a metaphor of sorts for addicts who develop emotional intelligence over the course of their journeys in recovery.
+It is a metaphor of sorts for addicts who develop emotional intelligence over the course of their journeys in recovery from substance abuse.

 Addiction is a chronic, relapsing disease that involves dysfunctional motivation, reward, impulse-control and stress response systems.
 The addict’s changed brain is said to be high jacked.
 We use this term because the ancient Limbic System commandeers the more recently acquired neocortex to use drugs like alcohol, cocaine or pain pills and avoid withdrawal to the exclusion of water, food, or even procreation.
 In animal models, drugs are preferentially used despite having food, water or mates in heat; and for drug dependent animals, drug are chosen until death in many studies.
 Truly, then, the ‘high jacked’ brain is apropos.